Spring-Helper-Projects/Lua-Mex/README.md

 This behavior can be toggled on lines 13 and 14 in gadgets/unit_mex_upgrader.lua (ignoreWeapons/ignoreStealth = true/false).
 Additionally, behavior can be fine tuned in function processMexData().

+# Custom Mexmap Configs

+Custom mexmap configs are to be placed here:
+* LuaRules/Configs/MetalSpots/<mapname>.lua

+If you are a mapper and wish to include a lua mexmap config (a far better solution than hardcoding the metalmap), you cna place your config here:
+* mapconfig/map_metal_layout.lua

+# Report bugs!

 Please be sure to report any bugs found on the project bug tracker, located here: https://github.com/Spring-Helper-Projects/Lua-Mex/issues